stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 When first using the code generated enumerations we realised there were a couple of flaws in our thinking:

-1. Many of the Vulkan enumerations are not a contiguous set corresponding to the ordinal values and/or are actually bit-fields.
+1. There is also a requirement to map native values to the corresponding enumeration constants, e.g. when retrieving the set of `VkQueueFlag` for a physical device.

-2. For bit-field enumerations in particular some mechanism was required to build a bit-field _mask_ from a collection of constants and to perform the reverse operation.
+2. Additionally many of the enumerations are in fact bit-fields requiring some mechanism to reduce a collection of constants to the native unsigned integer representation (and again to perform the reverse operation).

-3. A native enumeration is implemented as an unsigned integer and was being mapped to `int` in the code generated structures and API methods, which is error prone and not self-documenting.
+3. A native enumeration is implemented as an unsigned integer and was being mapped to `int` in the code generated structures and API methods, which is not type-safe and lacks clarity.

-Therefore the actual use-case requirement is for some mechanism to map between an enumeration constant and its native value.

-For a library with a handful of enumerations this would be a minor issue that could be manually implemented, but for the large number of code-generated Vulkan enumerations something more practical is required that works for __all__ enumerations.
+For a library with a handful of enumerations these would be minor issues that could be manually implemented, but for the large number of code-generated Vulkan enumerations something more practical is required that works in __all__ cases.

 ## Solution

-What we really required was some sort of base-class but of course Java enumerations cannot be sub-classed.
-However - although it is not common practice - an enumeration _can_ implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).
+What was really needed was some sort of base-class that implemented a common solution, but of course enumerations cannot be sub-classed.
+However - although it is not common practice - a Java enumeration _can_ implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).

 This technique is leveraged to define a common abstraction for the code-generated enumerations to support the above requirements.